FAQ

 Not all of them.
 Most of our products are vegan however the following soaps contain honey or goats milk, making them them unsuitable for vegans.

-- Oats & Honey
+• Oats & Honey (not currently available)

-- Lavender & Goats Milk
+• Lavender & Goats Milk (not currently available)

-- Indigo & Goats Milk
+• Indigo & Goats Milk

 In all cases, soaps which are vegan are noted in the description.